Jane Franklin: Relationship with the colonies of Australia and New Zealand

 Lady Franklin at once began to take an interest in the colony and did a good deal of exploring along the southern and western coast.
 In 1839, she became the first European woman to travel overland between Port Phillip and Sydney.
 In April that year, Lady Franklin visited the new settlement at Melbourne, where she received an address signed by 63 of the leading citizens which referred to her "character for kindness, benevolence and charity".
 With her husband, she encouraged the founding of secondary schools for both boys and girls, including Christ's College.
-In 1841, she traveled to New Zealand meeting both Ernst Dieffenbach and William Colenso, who named the filmy fern Hymenophyllum frankliniae in her honour.
+In 1841, she traveled to New Zealand, meeting both Ernst Dieffenbach and William Colenso, who named the filmy fern Hymenophyllum frankliniae in her honour.
 In the same year, she visited South Australia and persuaded the governor, Colonel George Gawler, to set aside some ground overlooking Spencer Gulf for a monument to Matthew Flinders.
 This was set up later in the year.
 In 1842, she and her attendant, Christiana Stewart, were the first European women to travel overland from Hobart to Macquarie Harbour.

 She had much correspondence with Elizabeth Fry about the female convicts, and did what she could to ameliorate their lot.
 In 1841, the convict ship Rajah arrived loaded with convict women who had been supplied with sewing materials organised by Lydia Irving of Fry's convict ship committee.
-The quilt is now one of the most treasured textiles in Australia.
+The resulting quilt is now one of the most treasured textiles in Australia.
 She was accused of using undue influence with her husband in his official acts but there is no evidence of this.
 When Franklin was recalled at the end of 1843, they went first to Melbourne by the schooner Flying Fish and then to England by way of New Zealand on board, coincidentally, the barque Rajah.

 In 1842, she commissioned a classical temple, and named it Ancanthe, Ancient Greek for "blooming valley".
 She intended the building to serve as a museum for Hobart, and left 400 acre in trust to ensure the continuance of what she hoped would become the focus of the colony's cultural aspirations.
 A century of apathy followed, with the museum used as an apple shed among other functions; but in 1949 it was made the home of The Art Society of Tasmania, who rescued the building.
 It is now known as the Lady Franklin Gallery.